Dna9a/N9PINAX/README.md

 ## 🔧 Prerequisites
 - Linux (or Windows WSL2) — raw packet scanning requires a Linux network stack
-- Python 3.10+
-- Docker 24+ and Docker Compose v2
+- Docker 24+ and Docker Compose v2 (its okey if not)
 - Root / sudo privileges for scanning operations

 ---